 Business Programs for Industrial Customers

 The Greater Cleveland area is home to a large industrial and commercial user base.
-NEORSD has many programs which involve and benefit the industrial and commercial user communities.
-NEORSD’s Water Quality and Industrial Surveillance (WQIS) department administers the programs described below.
+We have many programs which involve and benefit the industrial and commercial user communities.
+OUr Water Quality and Industrial Surveillance (WQIS) department administers the programs described below.

 Industrial Pretreatment Program (IPP)

-NEORSD was granted the authority by the EPA to regulate industrial discharges to the sanitary and combined sewer systems through an approved Industrial Pretreatment Program (IPP).
-All industrial users in NEORSD’s service area are required to comply with NEORSD’s discharge regulations, as well as any Federal or State discharge regulations.
+The Sewer District has the authority by the EPA to regulate industrial discharges to the sanitary and combined sewer systems through an approved Industrial Pretreatment Program (IPP).
+All industrial users in our service area are required to comply with our discharge regulations, as well as any Federal or State discharge regulations.

-To reduce the amount of mercury entering wastewater, NEORSD has developed a Mercury Pollutant Minimization Program.
-The Mercury Program addresses both domestic (residential) sources of mercury and industrial sources of mercury.
+To reduce the amount of mercury entering our waterways, the Sewer District has developed a Mercury Pollutant Minimization Program.
 Preventing mercury pollution at the source gives the District the greatest opportunity to comply with its Ohio Environmental Protection Agency (EPA) permits.
-View details.

 Some wastewater discharges can have a high concentration of Biochemical Oxygen Demand (BOD), Chemical Oxygen Demand (COD) and Total Suspended Solids (TSS).
-These discharges are considered to be “high strength” and NEORSD incurs addition expense for their treatment.
+These discharges are considered to be “high strength” and the Sewer District incurs addition expense for their treatment.
 Users of the system that have a “high strength” discharge are required to pay a surcharge for the additional cost realized by the District.

 Temporary Discharge Permits